tmknom/secure-actionlint-action/README.md

 ### Does this action run with elevated (root) privileges?

-No. The action runs as a non-root, restricted user (`guest`) without privilege escalation.
+No. The action runs as a non-root, restricted user without privilege escalation.

 ### Can I customize the actionlint parameters?